 If gonorrhoea is left untreated, it may have dire consequences for patients- both male and female.
 It may result in pelvic inflammatory disease in females if the bacteria spread into the fallopian tubes or uterus.
 It can also cause infertility or an ectopic pregnancy.

 In men, untreated gonorrhoea can cause pain in the testicles or make them sterile.
 It can also lead to gonococcal concerns for both the sexes and increase the risk of contracting HIV.

 Gonorrhoea is transmitted through sex and can be transmitted through contact with the mouth, anus, vagina, penis of an infected person.
 The bacteria is usually prevalent in vaginal fluid or penis discharge.

 It can also be transmitted by sharing sex toys.

-You should also engage in safe sex by using a condom for sexual intercourse or special condoms used for both males and females during oral sex.
-Refrain from sharing sex toys or always properly clean them and add a condom to vibrators and other toys before use.
+You can also engage in safe sex by using a condom for sexual intercourse or special condoms used for both males and females during oral sex.
+Refrain from sharing sex toys or always properly clean them before use.

 Absolutely!
 You should ask any sexual partners you have had contact with in the past few months to get tested for gonorrhoea to prevent the disease from spreading or causing any permanent damage.